MetaMask/metamask-extension/test/unit/development/sample-changelog.md

 - Added static image as fallback for when WebGL isn't supported.
 - Transaction history now has a hard limit.
-- Added info link on account screen that visits Etherscan.
+- Added info link on account screen that visits Etherzero.
 - Fixed bug where a message signing request would be lost if the vault was locked.
 - Added shortcut to open MetaMask (Ctrl+Alt+M or Cmd+Opt/Alt+M)
 - Prevent API calls in tests.